So, Does CBD increase estrogen production? Let’s figure it out.

 CBD reduces estrogen production directly by blocking aromatase which converts testosterone into estradiol (the most potent form of estrogen).
 In cases where someone has breast cancer or post menopause, an aromatase inhibitor will be used to lower their estrogen level; however, studies show that CBD may help speed up the cytochrome p450 enzyme which will reduce estrogen levels too.

-After 90 days, female monkeys given moderate to high doses of CBD showed no change in LH or FSH and only a slight increase in estradiol level (not enough to be statistically significant) so there is not enough evidence that the use of CBD can cause an elevated estrogen level.
+After 90 days, female monkeys given moderate to high doses of CBD showed no change in LH or thyroid hormones FSH and only a slight increase in estradiol level (not enough to be statistically significant) so there is not enough evidence that the use of CBD can cause an elevated estrogen level.
 Additionally, before any judgments are made about how CBD impacts hormones more research needs to be done on this topic.
+But if you want to maintain hormonal balance and correct the occurrence of hormone imbalance, you must take tests for hormone levels pituitary gland, adrenal glands, and stress hormone.

 What is the difference between CBD and THC?